Download Report

 Making changes to the methodologies used to align with new standards or better knowledge could impact your emissions, necessitating rebaselining.
 For example, adjusting the way land use change is accounted for in a model following the release of the GHG Protocol Land Sector and Removals Guidance could lead to an increase or decrease of emissions, related only to the accounting rules change.
 As a methodological change, this requires rebaselining before any assessment of whether progress has been made.

-Rebaselining is necessary when an organization starts using an emissions factor that is more scientifically robust, from a different database, or more representative of its activities.
-It’s important to distinguish between updates to emissions factors from the same database (for example, a country energy mix update), which could reflect an improvement if they share the same scope and methodology, and those that come from different databases, and thus have different methodologies behind them.
+Rebaselining is necessary when an organization starts using an emissions factor that is more robust, from a different database, or more representative of its activities.
+It’s important to distinguish between updates to emissions factors from the same database, which may reflect genuine improvements such as a cleaner electricity mix, and those from different databases, which usually represent methodological changes.
 While the former does count as progress, the latter should not.
+Because database updates often mix both, scoping carefully helps avoid overstating reductions.
+If resources are limited, remember that it’s often more credible to treat these as methodological changes only.

 Do you need to rebaseline?
 The decision tree below can help you determine the answer.